-- Relevance – How well your organization matches what the searcher is seeking.
-Optimize your search engine performance by maintaining the most up-to-date information possible so Google’s search engine correctly identifies the type of practice, key personnel, hospital affiliations, services and specialties.
+How well your organization matches what the searcher is seeking.
+Optimize your search engine performance by maintaining the most up-to-date information about your business as possible so Google’s search engine correctly identifies the type of practice, key personnel, hospital affiliations, services, and specialties.

-- Distance – Google weights practices in the vicinity of the searcher, so it’s critical that you list your location(s) accurately.
+Google weights practices in the vicinity of the searcher, so it’s critical that you list your business location(s) accurately.
 If you have more than one office, create a web page for each location.
-Differentiate separate offices and provide Name, Address and Phone for each consistently across sites, listings and directories.
+Differentiate separate offices and provide Name, Address, and Phone for each consistently across sites, listings and business directories.

-Google doesn’t disclose how to game their system, but it does offer reliable advice on how to remain competitive.
+Google doesn’t disclose how to game their system, but it does offer reliable advice on how your business can remain competitive.
 It’s important that you update your online strategy with each Google update or you could see your practice drop in local search rankings.

 Google released their latest recommendations, so we’ll help you break down what they mean.

-- Use Google My Business as a portal – Google My Business is the one-stop portal to establish your practice online.
-Verify the details of your practice — including name, address, phone, specialty, etc. — and these will be distributed to other Google platforms, including Google maps, Google Analytics, Adwords, and Google+.
+Google My Business is the one-stop portal to establish your practice online.
+Using Google My Business, you can verify the details of your practice — including name, address, phone, specialty, etc. — and these will be distributed to other Google platforms, including Google maps, Google Analytics, Adwords, and Google+.
 Because Google My Business is the most authoritative resource for your practice, you’ll need to verify your identity and select a Personal Identification Number (PIN), which you’ll use whenever you edit any submitted information.

-Positioning your practice atop the local search results page can take time and effort, especially if you’re new or unestablished, but it should produce a sizable return in new patients.
+Positioning your practice atop the local search results page can take time and effort, especially if your business is new or unestablished, but it should produce a sizable return in new patients.
 Google’s latest recommendations, integrated with a strong local SEO strategy, ensure online visibility — the first step to practice growth.